skip to main content

 Welding Operations

-Pierce has several departments in the welding operation; each is tasked with a different type of part or process step.
+Pierce has several departments in the welding operation, and each is tasked with a different type of part or process step.
 From fire truck cabs to bodies to pump structures and other subassemblies, experienced welders create customized fire truck components with precision.
 All welders have received the same Pierce Custom Welding Certification.
-This ensures quality and superior craftsmanship for all apparatus orders.
+In addition, Pierce has certified welding inspectors (CWI) onsite which ensures quality and superior craftsmanship for all apparatus orders.

 Painting Process

-A manufacturing employee uses a sander on the surface of a fire truck part before the painting process can begin.When the welding process is complete, the fire truck cab, body and parts are further prepared for final assembly with a protective coating or paint application process.
+A person in a white paining suite and yellow protective cap in a speciality room painting a fire truck red.When the welding process is complete, the fire truck cab, body and parts are further prepared for final assembly with a protective coating or paint application process.

 At this time, the frame rails and other requested parts undergo electrodeposition coating (e-coat) application or galvanization.
-Both processes increase performance longevity and provide corrosion resistance, abrasion resistance and chemical resistance.
+Both processes increase performance longevity and provide corrosion, abrasion and chemical resistance.

 In a parallel step, the fire truck components undergo a detailed painting process, either within the manufacturing facility or down an automated paint line.